Ellpeck/MLEM/Docs/articles/raw_content.md

 ```
 As `RawContentManager` automatically collects all raw content readers in the loaded assemblies, you don't have to register your custom reader anywhere.

-## Environments without reflection or with trimming
+## Environments Without Reflection or With Trimming
 By default, the `RawContentManager` finds all types that extend `RawContentReader` in all loaded assemblies, so they don't have to be added manually.
 This won't work in environments like NativeAOT, where reflection isn't as readily available, or in assemblies that get trimmed.

 If you're in an environment with this restriction, you can manually collect all the content readers that you plan on using and call the constructor that accepts a list of content readers instead: